 We have a leisurely morning to enjoy the beach before heading back to Kota Kinabalu.
 Please note that on some departures the flight schedules may require us to catch the evening flight to Kuala Lumpur connecting to the overnight flight back, in such cases, those on the group flights will be taken to the airport in time for their flight.
 Otherwise we have time in Kota Kinabalu for some last minute shopping and our final night in Borneo. *Dreamtel Hotel or similar*

-Land only passengers, the trip ends after breakfast this morning. **
+For land only passengers, the trip ends after breakfast this morning in Kota Kinabalu.

-* 8 nights hotels/lodges (mostly en suite), 2 night homestay and 1 night longhouse * Group normally 2 to 16, plus local leader * Travel by minibus, speedboat, longboat, local bus and 1 internal flight
+* 8 nights hotels/lodges (mostly en suite), 1 night homestay and 2 nights longhouse * Travel by minibus, speedboat, longboat, local bus and 1 internal flight

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.